MyFrenchLife™ member survey results: what is the best way to learn French?

 In the UK, the Institut Français also offers a wide range of classes and should be able to help you find a private tutor.
-Even if these schools do not offer private tutors for learning French, they will often be able to give you contact numbers of some.
+Even if these schools do not offer private tutors for learning French, they will often be able to give you the contact numbers of some.

-The majority of those surveyed found that a formal course, coupled with an informal conversation group works best learning French.
+The majority of those surveyed found that a formal course, coupled with an informal conversation group works best in learning French.

-The main advantage of a formal course is the structured course work that leads towards a specific objective of obtaining a certain language level (following the DELF grading system).
+The main advantage of a formal course is the structured coursework that leads towards a specific objective of obtaining a certain language level (following the DELF grading system).
 Supplementing these structured courses with a more informal conversation meet-up is a great way to improve in all areas.

 1. Informal conversation groups

 Our members love the MyFrenchLife conversation groups we run in Melbourne because it’s a great chance to meet like-minded Francophiles as well as Francophones.
-An added bonus is practising your conversation skills at the same time!
-They are a fabulous way to get into the habit of speaking French regularly, while indulging in French delights like a chocolat chaud accompanied by a hot croissant ou un verre de vin.
+An added bonus is practicing your conversation skills at the same time!
+They are a fabulous way to get into the habit of speaking French regularly while indulging in French delights like a chocolat chaud accompanied by a hot croissant ou un verre de vin.